rjhoppe/homelab-ez/wyl/index.md

 For more information, you can refer to the [official documentation](httpss://github.com/aceberg/WatchYourLAN).

-## Notes

-A place for notes about the watch-your-lan service.

 ## Docker Compose Configuration

 This is the configuration for the `watch-your-lan`.